-Pankaj Mishra’s ‘Butter Chicken in Ludhiana’
+Pankaj Mishra’s Butter Chicken in Ludhiana

-The tag line of the book says ‘Travels in Small Town India’.
-The author is a paid travel writer who starts his journet from Mandi in Himachal Pradesh, goes to Ambala in Haryana, travels to Udaipur and Bundi in Rajasthan, then comes back to Hapur in Western UP before he begins his journey to south India.
-In south he lands up in Bangalore, then goes to Trichur, Kottayam and Shimoga before he travels from Shimoga to Benaras via Madras, and then from Benaras to Murshidabad and Jehanabad in Bihar, and in the process Kolkata a couple of times.
+The tagline of the book Butter Chicken in Ludhiana says ‘Travels in Small Town India’.
+The author is a paid travel writer who starts his journey from Mandi in Himachal Pradesh.
+Goes to Ambala in Haryana, travels to Udaipur and Bundi in Rajasthan.
+Then comes back to Hapur in Western UP before he begins his journey to South India.
+In the south, he lands up in Bangalore.
+Then goes to Trichur, Kottayam, and Shimoga before he travels from Shimoga to Benaras via Madras.
+And then from Benaras to Murshidabad and Jehanabad in Bihar.
+In the process Kolkata a couple of times.
 After reading the complete book I fail to understand the objective of the book.

-He tries to portray Indians as obsessed, people from north to south, everywhere, something that he thought was uniform across the country, but at the same time he himself buys and reads adult magazines at every station and jumps to every opportunity of watching a blue film, and then claims, he does so only to see how people react to these movies.
+He tries to portray Indians as obsessed, people from north to south, everywhere.
+Something that he thought was uniform across the country.
+But at the same time he himself buys and reads adult magazines at every station and jumps to every opportunity of watching a blue film, and then claims, he does so only to see how people react to these movies.
 He listens to private conversations between people and takes them down in his notebook, be it a couple sitting in a restaurant or a family traveling by train.
 A complete breach of privacy… At times he talks about people, at times of hotels and at times about himself, no one thing linking to another.
-The title of book happens to be just a joke in one of his overheard conversations.
+The title of the book happens to be just a joke in one of his overheard conversations.
 He did not even step into Punjab.

 But I would love to be in the author’s shoes someday, to be paid to for traveling and writing…:-)

 PS: Shivaji, your observation is so right about Indian authors.
 They somehow tend to prove what they try to say.